Hugovdberg/PIconnect/docs/tutorials/recorded_values.rst

 Sometimes it is desirable to exclude certain values from the returned data.
-This is possible using the `filter_expression` argument of the :any:`PIPoint.recorded_values` method.
+This is possible using the `filter_expression` argument of the :meth:`PIPoint.recorded_values` method.
 Only values matching the expression are returned.

 The simplest test is to only return values below a given value.
 To test if the